 How Cannabis Can Help Relieve Symptoms

 Cannabis is known as a great anti-inflammatory agent.
 According to a study done by the University of Kentucky, applying certain cannabinoids topically can relieve inflammation as well as pain in conditions connected to arthritis.
-Medical marijuana has also been shown to improve sleep – and a lack of sleep is known to exacerbate general pain and arthritis symptoms.
+Medical cannabis has also been shown to improve sleep – and a lack of sleep is known to exacerbate general pain and arthritis symptoms.
 Other preliminary studies suggest cannabinoids may have immunosuppressive properties including the ability to inhibit pro-inflammatory molecules called cytokines.

 In the first ever controlled trial of a cannabinol (CBM) in RA, a significant analgesic effect was observed and disease activity was significantly suppressed following Sativex treatment.
 While the differences are small and variable across the population, they represent benefits of clinical relevance and show the need for more detailed investigation in this indication.